 The ASAP Requirement:

-League Player Registration Data or Player Roster Data, which also includes Coach and Manager Data, must be submitted AND approved separately through the Little League Data Center on or before April 2 to meet Requirement 14 of ASAP and be eligible for the District Incentive.
+League Player Registration Data or Player Roster Data, which also includes Coach and Manager Data, must be submitted AND approved separately through the Little League Data Center on or before the deadline to meet Requirement 14 of ASAP and be eligible for the District Incentive.
 This ASAP requirement is an effort to provide coaches with important Little League information and initiatives prior to and during the current playing season.

 The Regulation: IV(g):